jupyterhub/binderhub/CONTRIBUTING.md

 All features should work, including building and launching.

-## Increase your GitHub API
+## Increase your GitHub API limit

-It is recommended to create and enable your GitHub API token before running tests in order to avoid hitting your API limit.
+By default, GitHub has a limit of 60 API requests per hour.
+Thus, it is recommended to create and enable a GitHub API token before running tests in order to avoid hitting your API limit.
 Steps to do so are included below.

 1. Create a new token with default (check no boxes) permissions [here](https://github.com/settings/tokens/new)